FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/javascript.md

 Install [nvm](https://github.com/creationix/nvm) or node version manager.
 This will help you switch between different versions of node with ease.
 Read more about [npm and package.json](https://www.sitepoint.com/beginners-guide-node-package-manager/).

 ### Data Structures and Algorithms
-You should [this book](http://shop.oreilly.com/product/0636920029557.do) in order to get familiar with Lists, Queues, Trees and other data structures.
+You should read [this book](http://shop.oreilly.com/product/0636920029557.do) in order to get familiar with Lists, Queues, Trees and other data structures.
 Each step should be code reviewed by your mentor.

 ### Functions
 Get familiar with JavaScript functions: